 The Investors have a right to participate in certain future offerings of our common stock or common stock equivalents within one year of the closing of the 2010 Private Placement.
-The participation right allows the remaining Investors to maintain their percentage ownership interest in us calculated immediately prior to such future offering (subject to certain limitations).
-In addition, if any future offering during the one-year period after the closing of the 2010 Private Placement is for a per share price less than the adjusted purchase price (which will be adjusted from time to time as a result of, among other things, special dividends, stock splits and other similar events), we will make a cash payment to the remaining Investors to reduce the aggregate purchase price of the 2010 Private Placement to the subsequent offering price, or the Anti-Dilution Purchase Price Adjustment.
+The participation right allows the selling stockholders to maintain their percentage ownership interest in us calculated immediately prior to such future offering (subject to certain limitations).
+In addition, if any future offering during the one-year period after the closing of the 2010 Private Placement is for a per share price less than the adjusted purchase price (which will be adjusted from time to time as a result of, among other things, special dividends, stock splits and other similar events), we will make a cash payment to the selling stockholders to reduce the aggregate purchase price of the 2010 Private Placement to the subsequent offering price, or the Anti-Dilution Purchase Price Adjustment.
 These participation rights are not transferable.

-In connection with the 2010 Private Placement, we also have agreed to use our reasonable best efforts to file a resale registration statement covering the shares of common stock sold to the Investors.
+In connection with the 2010 Private Placement, we also have agreed to use our reasonable best efforts to file a resale registration statement, or the Resale Registration Statement, covering the shares of common stock sold to the Investors.
+The registration statement of which this prospectus is a part is intended to be the Resale Registration Statement which registers the remaining shares sold in the 2010 Private Placement.